MicrosoftDocs/azure-devops-docs/docs/test/navigate-test-plans.md

 - **Edit test cases in grid**: This option allows you to bulk edit the selected test cases including test steps using the grid view.
 - **Assign configurations**: This option allows you to override the suite level configurations with test case level configurations.
 - **Remove test cases**: This option allows you to remove the test cases from the given suite.
 It does not change the underlying test case work item though.
-- **Create a copy/clone of test cases*: This option allows you to create a copy/clone of selected test cases.
-See below for more details.
+- **Create a copy/clone of test cases**: Create a copy or clone selected test cases.
-- **View linked items**: This option allows you to look at the linked items for a given test case.
-See below for more details.
+- **View linked items**: Review items linked to a test case.

 ### Copy or clone test cases